diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-11-how-not-to-use-a-llm-to-upgrade-your-project.md

 ---
-title: How not to use a LLM to upgrade your project
+title: How NOT to use a LLM to upgrade your project
 date: "2026-01-11T00:00:00+02:00"
 draft: false
 tags: ["llm", "ai", "guide", "war-stories"]
 ---

-# How not to use a LLM to upgrade your project
+# How NOT to use a LLM to upgrade your project
-In this post we pick up a Python 2 project and show how **not** to use a LLM to upgrade an outdated software project.
+In this post we pick up a Python 2 project and show how **NOT** to use a LLM to upgrade an outdated software project.

+This is a two-series go to the [next post](/blog/2026/01/how-to-use-a-llm-to-upgrade-your-project/) if you are only interested in how to do it correctly.

 ## Introduction
 I created the [Djanban](https://github.com/diegojromerolopez/djanban) project 9 years ago.